meetpatel1389/BestbuyAssignment2/README.md

 - **MongoDB Credentials & Storage**
   - Prepare PersistentVolume and PersistentVolumeClaim for MongoDB data.
   - Store MongoDB credentials as Kubernetes Secrets.
-# Deployment Instructions

-## Pre-requisites
-- Azure OpenAI instance with GPT-4 and DALL-E models.
-- Kubernetes cluster with at least 2 nodes.
-- Azure CLI and `kubectl` installed.

 ## Steps to Deploy